 PPA 510: Social Inequality and Social Change

 Transnational social movements

 Qualitative Research Methods

 Since the late 1990s, I have been working in the fields of human rights and international public health in Argentina Guatemala, El Salvador, Mexico, Ecuador, Angola and Mozambique.
 As an anthropologist and a professor, I bring a pairing of these diverse professional and research experiences to the classroom.
-In addition to teaching and research, I consult with a number of nonprofit organizations both locally and nationally.
+In addition to teaching and research, I consult with a number of nonprofit organizations both nationally and internationally

 Ph.D., Anthropology, Johns Hopkins University, 2010

 MA/MS, International Public Service Management, DePaul University, 2003

 BA, City Planning, Latin American Studies, Spanish Literature, University of Virginia, 1998

 Research and Interests:

 I recently completed a 3-year, multi-sited ethnography on the ways unauthorized migrant youth navigate legal institutions, government bureaucracies and non-profit organizations in the U.S. and abroad.
 My research explores the ways youth are caught at the intersection of competing interests of international, immigration, juvenile and family laws.
 I am currently engaged in several research initiatives, including the social reintegration of youth deported from Mexico and the U.S. to Guatemala; inter-generational activism among youth and their unauthorized parents; and a comparative study on global surrogacy in Buenos Aires, Argentina and Chicago, Illinois.